seancorfield/next-jdbc/doc/middleware.md

 ```

 This takes advantage of the fact that `next.jdbc` adds the SQL & parameters vector into the options automatically, under the key `:next.jdbc/sql-params`.

+> Note: Remember that `rs!-fn` will only be called for `execute!` so the above example will not work for `plan` or `execute-one!`.
+You would need the logging in `:post-execute-fn` for it to work for all calls (and you would have to log the build time separately in `rs!-fn` for `execute!` calls).

 [<: All The Options](/doc/all-the-options.md) | [`datafy`, `nav`, and `:schema` :>](/doc/datafy-nav-and-schema.md)